Mentor a Student

 Alternative Enriching Educational Experiences (EEE)

 Volunteers in the Alternative Enriching Educational Experiences (Alt.
 EEE) Program provide U of T MD Program students with opportunities for unpaid non-clinical placements as a required part of the Foundations Curriculum or as co-curricular activities.

 For more information about supporting MD Program students, please contact email@example.com.

 Community of Support

 Mentors in the Community of Support program provide students who are Indigenous, Black, Filipino, economically disadvantaged or who self-identify with having a disability with support for advancing their medical academic careers.
-Opportunities include in-person mentorship, job shadowing and support with medical schools applications and interviews.
+Opportunities include in-person mentorship, job shadowing and support with medical school applications and interviews.
 Learn more at Community of Support.